graphql/graphiql/README.md

 GraphiQL is the reference implementation of GraphQL IDE, an official project under the GraphQL Foundation.

-This repository contains much of the code that powers GraphiQL (and many other tools!), split into modules that can be used to build custom/alternative editors.
+This repository contains much of the code that powers GraphiQL (and many other tools), split into modules that can be used to build custom/alternative editors.
 The code uses the permissive MIT license.

 ## [GraphiQL](packages/graphiql#readme)
 [![NPM](https://img.shields.io/npm/v/graphiql.svg)](https://npmjs.com/graphiql)